 After a stroke, the first hours and days are the most important.
 Doctors call this the acute care period.
 During this time, your brain is still at risk from the stroke.
 Your healthcare team does tests to learn what kind of stroke you had and decide on the best ways to reduce brain damage in these first critical hours.

 Hospital care after the acute stroke care period

 After the acute care period (first days and hours after stroke) is over and the stroke cannot cause more brain damage, your healthcare team helps you recover, regain lost function and prevent more strokes.

 Your healthcare team recommends the care they feel will help you the most.
 You might have stroke rehabilitation in the hospital or at a rehabilitation center.
 This treatment helps you regain as much function as possible that you lost from the stroke.
 Rehabilitation can help you make the transition from being in the hospital to being at home.

-At the Oregon Stroke Center, we have a team of therapists who specialize in neurorehabilitation (rehabilitation for brain and nervous system disorders).
+At the OHSU Stroke Center, we have a team of therapists who specialize in neurorehabilitation (rehabilitation for brain and nervous system disorders).
 They include physical therapists, occupational therapists and speech, language and cognitive (thinking) therapists.